django-cms/django-cms/docs/advanced/templatetags.rst

 The first argument, ``levels`` (default=100), specifies how many levels deep the submenu should be displayed

 The second argument, ``root_level`` (default=None), specifies at what level, if any, the menu should root at.
 For example, if root_level is 0 the menu will start at that level regardless of what level the current page is on.

-The third argumemnt, ``nephews`` (default=100), specifices how many levels of nephews (children of siblings) are show.
+The third argument, ``nephews`` (default=100), specifies how many levels of nephews (children of siblings) are show.

 The template can be found at ``cms/sub_menu.html``::